thekamalkashyap/xshare/README.md

 To get a development environment running:

-1. Clone the project and install its dependencies using npm
+1. Clone the project and install its dependencies using pnpm

 ```sh
 git clone https://github.com/thekamalkashyap/xshare.git